Kyle of Lochalsh

 Your accommodation for the week is in personally selected small hotels and guest houses in Aviemore, Skye and Fort William.
 We only use places we have personally visited and approved and you will be warmly received by your host.

 Evening meals for the whole group on this trip are normally taken at a local inn or restaurant.
 On all our tours we make a special effort to ensure that your evening meals are a highlight of the trip and seafood is a particular speciality on the Skye part of this trip.
 Specific dietary requirements can normally be catered for if we know in advance.
-Packed lunches are included throughout the week.
+Packed lunches are not included.

 Grading of Walks